jverzani/gWidgetsWWW2/README.md

 If installed from github or r-forge, the extjs files will be included.
-If in the future the package will be available on CRAN, likely the commmand `download_extjs` will have to be issued to download the extjs files (67Mb) and isntall them within the package directory.
+If in the future the package will be available on CRAN, likely the commmand `download_extjs` will have to be issued to download the extjs files (67Mb) and install them within the package directory.

 Example